zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

 **Error Code**

-The common error codes of the ContractInvokeByBUOperation are as follows:
+The common exceptions of the ContractInvokeByBUOperation are as follows:

 +---------------------------------------------+------------+----------------------------------------------------+